decentraland/old-documentation/_posts/what-is-decentraland/2018-01-01-What-is-decentraland.md

 ---
 date: 2018-01-01
-title: Welcome to decentraland
+title: Welcome to Decentraland
 description: Decentraland is a virtual reality platform powered by Ethereum.
 categories:
   - Decentraland
 type: Document
-set: getting-started
+set: what-is-decentraland
 set_order: 0
 ---

+# What is decentraland?

 **Decentraland is a virtual reality platform powered by the Ethereum blockchain.
 Within the Decentraland platform, users will be able to create, experience, and monetize content and applications.**